GastonZalba/ol-wfst/README.md

 #### uploadFormats

-Accepted extension formats on upload.
+Accepted extension formats on upload
 Example: ".json,.geojson"

 Type: [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)

 #### processUpload

-Triggered to process the uploaded files.
-Use this to apply custom preocces or parse custom formats by filtering the extension.
-If this doesn't return features, the default function will be used to extract the features.
+Triggered to allow implement custom functions or to parse other formats than default by filtering the extension.
+If this doesn't return features, the default function will be used to extract them.

 ##### Parameters